adourian/Clinical-Trial-Outcomes/README.md

 ## Data

 The dataset used in this project is derived from the official U.S. Food and Drug Administration (FDA) database at clinicaltrials.gov.
-The outcome labeling was performed by Fu et al. in their work on the HINT model ([1](https://arxiv.org/abs/2102.04252)) and further refined by IQVIA, resulting in a benchmark dataset.
+The outcome labeling was performed by Fu et al. ([1](https://arxiv.org/abs/2102.04252)) and further refined by IQVIA, resulting in a benchmark dataset.
 We enhanced this dataset by incorporating brief trial descriptions retrieved from clinicaltrials.gov using the unique NCTID identifiers.

 Main features include: